 When pursuing a gun rights case in the state of Minnesota, the process is fairly straightforward.
-Individuals start their case at the state level in trial court where a decision is made.
+Individuals start their case at the state level in a trial court where a decision is made.
 However, if the party is not satisfied with the trial court’s decision, they can take matters up to the court of appeals by appealing the decision.
-In this particular case Leverson Budke criminal defense was representing Benjamin Tapia, and their 2nd amendment win by Writ of Mandamus was such a case that has was first denied in the trial court and the Minnesota Court of Appeals then on the the Minnesota Supreme Court.
+In this particular case, Leverson Budke criminal defense was representing Benjamin Tapia, and their 2nd amendment win by Writ of Mandamus was such a case that has was first denied in the trial court and the Minnesota Court of Appeals then on the Minnesota Supreme Court.

 At this point, the party is required to present their case and their arguments in front of a three-judge bench.
 The court of appeals is considered to be among the most powerful and influential courts in the United States as they are able to set legal precedent in their respective regions.
 The court of appeal has a strong influence on the United States law and therefore is the final arbiter in many cases.
 However, if the decision still doesn’t come out in the favor of the party, they have every right to challenge the adverse decision and take it to the Supreme Court.

 It is to be noted that not all cases reach the supreme court for a hearing.
 In fact, out of 7000 to 8000 cases received annually by the supreme court, only 1 to 2% of them get the chance to be heard at the apex court.
 The party that wishes to challenge the court of appeals decision needs to have a strong argument that justifies the case going up to the top court.
 Having a single judge in favor of your arguments from the three-judge bench at the court of appeals could be your ticket to battling it out at the Supreme Court.

 There have been some very famous instances where cases go up to the Supreme Court and an opposite decision to the decision made by the court of appeals is made there and the 2nd amendment win by Writ of Mandamus is one of them.